ibois-epfl/Carnutes/INSTALL.md

 /Users/<your_username>/Library/Application support/McNeel/Rhinoceros/8.0/scripts
 ```

-NB: The naming of "Library" varies in function of the system language.
-For example if our OS is in French, replace "Library" with "Bibliothèque"...
+NB: For unexplicable reasons, in the GUI, Apple changes the naming of "Library" in function of the system language, but not on the terminal.
+For example if our OS is in French and you want to find the folder using the "Finder", replace "Library" with "Bibliothèque"...

 Windows: